TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 FAXE Tool
 -------------------------------------------
-All tools can be found in this repository in:	https://bitbucket.org/easelab/faxe/src/master/src/main/java/se/gu/faxe/commands/
+All tools can be found in this repository in:	[https://bitbucket.org/easelab/faxe/src/master/src/main/java/se/gu/faxe/commands/](https://bitbucket.org/easelab/faxe/src/master/src/main/java/se/gu/faxe/commands/)

 Feature-Base Partial Commit with Git
 -------------------------------------------
-Tool "Feature-base partial commit" is an extended use case of FAXE to perform partial commits, based on features, which are documented with embedded annotations.
+Tool "Feature-Base Partial Commit" is an extended use case of FAXE to perform partial commits, based on features, which are documented with embedded annotations.
 The functionality is available via the API and command line.
 But, it becomes most effective when using it as a regular git sub-command.